-- An annual percentage rate (APR) is the annual rate charged for borrowing. - APR is expressed as a percentage that represents the actual yearly cost of funds over the term of a loan. - This includes any fees or additional costs associated with the transaction but does not take compounding into account. - As loans or credit agreements can vary in terms of interest-rate structure, transaction fees, late penalties and other factors, a standardized computation such as the APR provides borrowers with a bottom-line number they can easily compare to rates charged by other lenders.
+- An annual percentage rate (APR) is the annual rate charged for borrowing. - APR is expressed as a percentage that represents the actual yearly cost of funds over the term of a loan. - This includes any fees or additional costs associated with the transaction. - As loans or credit agreements can vary in terms of interest-rate structure, transaction fees, late penalties and other factors, a standardized computation such as the APR provides borrowers with a number they can easily compare to rates charged by other lenders (calculate APR yourself).